Submarine Commander: Reception

 Electronic Fun gave it a rare 4 out of 4 rating, noting that in spite of the complexity the game was still very fun, and that "Whenever you hit an enemy ship, you want to jump up and cheer."

 Hosea Battles reviewed the game for Computer Gaming World, and stated that "This game will appeal to those who like arcade graphics and sounds, but enjoy a sense of wargaming."

 Antic awarded it a spot in its 10 best games in 1982 list, calling it "an extremely sophisticated simulation with the added fun of gaming excitement."
 The Hi-Res review was extremely favourable, saying "There is no question about Submarine Commander.
 It is the underwater Star Raiders!".

 The game was mentioned in a New Scientist article covering Thorn's entry into the videogame market, and a similar article in Billboard.

 The Sparklers budget re-release was reviewed in 1986 by Computer Gamer, who gave it a "Red Giant" rating on their star scale.
-The long-delayed release on the TI-99 gained a A rating.
+The long-delayed release on the TI-99 gained an A rating.